Tawfiq Al-Nimri: Early life and education

 Nimri was born in the town of Al Husn, Jordan, in 1918, he spent his childhood with his grandfather Rizqalla Al-Nimri after the death of his father.
 Tawfiq's childhood name was Fad'ous (Arabic: فـدعوس); the name was given by one of sheikhs whose name was the same, he was later renamed Tawfiq by the principal of his school.
 He is best known for Folkloric songs.
 He studied at the Catholic School for two years, during which was the supervisor of the chorale of the church.
 He learned the Greek language to perform hymns in Greek Byzantine style.

 Career

-Nimri joined the British Army during World War II, and was assigned to Haifa-Baghdad Road as a payroll officer.
+This se the British Army during World War II, and was assigned to Haifa-Baghdad Road as a payroll officer.
 As entertainment, Nimri often played his oud and sang with the British soldiers – he even learned to play and sing the German love song Lili Marlene.

 Nimri left after seven years in service and relocated in 1949 to Ramallah where he worked at a local radio station and composed many songs, one of which was performed during the visit of Abdullah I of Jordan.
 Ten years later, he moved to Amman where he joined Jordan Radio and performed/composed many songs.